EduardoZepeda/coffee-bytes-hugo/content/posts/chat-gpt-y-la-habitacion-china-de-searle/index.en.md

 While others go further by saying that a system becomes more conscious the more intelligent it becomes, perhaps we could consider the example of [Blake Lemoine, who claimed that Google's artificial intelligence model had become conscious](https://www.bbc.com/mundo/noticias-61787944), or Giulio Tononi's integrated information theory, which proposes that consciousness is generated when a system is able to incorporate information and unify it, and that this level of consciousness (called Φ) can be calculated for any system.

+#### The problem of determining whether something is conscious or not

+We also face the problem that consciousness can only be experienced by the conscious entity, there is no experiment that allows us to say for certain whether an entity is conscious or not.
+Without falling into an absolutist solipsism, **we consider that the rest of human beings are conscious only because we know that we are conscious**, not because we have irrefutable proof of it.

+As Ludwig Wittgenstein stated in his book Philosophical Investigations:

+> Imagine that at birth you are given a box with a beetle in it.
+It is a very valuable and extremely personal object, so much so that no one can see inside the box except oneself.
+Thus, there is no objective way to confirm that all boxes contain the same thing.
+In the best of cases they could contain a real beetle, but nothing guarantees one hundred percent that instead of the beetle there are not other insects, such as an ant or a spider, or that there is nothing at all, but whatever it is, it will always be considered under the term “beetle”.

+As long as we do not understand what consciousness is exactly, we cannot know that we have to “measure” to know if another entity is conscious, as long as it makes sense to talk about “measuring” when we talk about consciousness.

+Translated with DeepL.com (free version)

 ### Signs of Intelligence without consciousness

 Likewise, there are positions that defend that intelligence does not necessarily depend on consciousness, but that it can exist in systems that do not have subjective experience.
 For example, it is sufficient to cite Alpha Go and other computer programs that are capable of responding to complex stimuli, without existing beyond the game for which they were programmed, or [sleepwalkers, who can show signs of intelligence even when they are not conscious](https://publications.aap.org/pediatrics/article-abstract/111/1/e17/28494/Sleepwalking-and-Sleep-Terrors-in-Prepubertal?redirectedFrom=fulltext).